If your business isn’t accessible online, it can’t compete with those who are.

 What we can do is take the order, notify the customer what their estimated cost will be (more on that in a second), and communicate to them about the status of their order via text/SMS.

-Some options allow customers to pay by debit, but this isn't used across the board yet.
+Some options allow customers to pay by bank card, but this isn't used across the board yet.
 The process for getting the products to the customer depends on whether the customer is picking up at the dispensary or using your delivery services.

 The 2020 Guide to Cannabis Payments